Blog

 The Vision

-• Cloud infrastructure is automatically checked against ISO 27001 controls
+• Cloud infrastructure automatically checked against ISO 27001 controls

 • Documentation updates trigger compliance validation pipelines